 The Royal Palm turkey was developed by Enoch Carson of Lake Worth, Florida in the 1920s.
 They first appeared by chance in a mixed flock of Black, Bronze, Narragansett, and Wild turkeys on his farm.
 He then began to selective breed until he had a whole flock of Royal Palms.
 These turkeys are similar to a European variety called the Pied, Crollwitz, or Black-laced White, which has been known since the 1700s.
 The Royal Palm was recognized by the American Poultry Association in 1971.

-True Royal Palm turkeys are remarkably attractive small-sized turkey that will not have any color tinting.
+True Royal Palm turkeys are the remarkably attractive small-sized turkey that will not have any color tinting.
 They are prominently white with crisp contrasting, metallic black edging on the feathers.
-Their heads, throat and wattles are red and changeable to a bluish white.
-They have a light horn beak and light brown eyes.
-Their legs and toes are deep pink.
+Their heads, throat, and wattles are red and changeable to a bluish-white.
+They have a light hornbeak and light brown eyes.
+Their legs and toes are deep pinks.
 The beard is black.

 Live Poult Guarantee

 We guarantee your ordered number of birds arrive healthy and true to breed.
 Please contact us immediately should any losses or variances to your order occur, this guarantee is only for the safe and live delivery of your poultry.
 Any loss must be reported to Chickens for Backyards within 3 days of receipt for any adjustment to be made.
 Reshipments are subject to availability and minimum shipping requirements.
 If eligible, we will reship only once.
 Reimbursements are limited to the cost of the birds and will not include shipping charges.